simpleidserver/SimpleIdServer/docs/documentation/openid/installation.md

 # Installation

-An OPENID server with bootstrap4 theme can be hosted in ASP.NET CORE project.
+An OPENID server can be hosted in ASP.NET CORE project.
-There is one Nuget package per UI theme, at the moment only Bootstrap4 library is supported:

 ```
 mkdir QuickStart